 2. Give your cat plenty of playtime.

 Cats like to play.
-If you don’t give them what they want, don’t be surprised when they wake you up at 2:00am by pawing at your face.
-You can keep them engaged during the day by placing a bird feeder outside a window.
-Then, place her kitty condo by the window at night so she can be entertained while you sleep.
+If you don’t give the ample play time they need, don’t be surprised when they wake you up at 2:00am by pawing at your face.
+You can keep them engaged during the day by giving them regular interactive play sessions.
+Many cats enjoy watching a bird feeder outside a window, for instance.
+Then, provide cat safe toys specifically designed for night time play so she can be entertained while you sleep.
+A glow in the dark ball that is quiet when batted is a wonderful night time toy.

 3. Make a firm decision about inviting your cat into your bed.

 If you choose to let your cat sleep with you, like 62% of cat owners do, get a mattress large enough and with decent motion isolation so you’re not roused by her collar jingling during a dream.
-Cats are also very territorial, so think hard and know for sure you want to let her sleep with you.
-Once you allow cats into your bedroom, they’re not going to leave without a fight.
+Cats are also creatures of habit, so think hard and know for sure you want to let her sleep with you.
+Once you allow cats into your bedroom, it can be confusing for her if you decide to change your mind and are inconsistent with when she’s allowed in.

 4. Do not give in to your cat’s pawing.

 If you want your cat to learn to leave you alone during the night, ignore her pawing.
-If you give in and start playing with her, she’ll learn that she can win and consider herself the dominant one in the house.
+If you give in and start playing with her, she’ll learn that this works and is therefore more likely to do it again next time.

 5. Feed your cat at night.